-Key areas for discussion Additional categories

-Teachers' backgrounds and interests a) the influence of teachers' family and childhood

-b) teachers' own school experiences

-c) teachers' current interests and leisure pursuits

-d) teachers' qualifications

-e) teachers' career details

-Teachers' general beliefs about education Teachers' responses to; a) the 'basics'

-b) curriculum breadth and balance

-c) personal and social development

-d) education as process

-e) curriculum integration

-Teachers' views on history and the history National Curriculum Teachers' views on; a) the rationale for history as a subject

-b) internal aspects of history as a school subject

-c) ways of teaching and learning history

-d) subject classification and the relationship of history with other subjects

-Responses by individual teachers to these different areas were noted and discussed at collaborative meetings which served to verify initial impressions and analysis.
+Key areas for discussion Additional categories Teachers' backgrounds and interests a) the influence of teachers' family and childhood b) teachers' own school experiences c) teachers' current interests and leisure pursuits d) teachers' qualifications e) teachers' career details Teachers' general beliefs about education Teachers' responses to; a) the 'basics' b) curriculum breadth and balance c) personal and social development d) education as process e) curriculum integration Teachers' views on history and the history Teachers' views on; National Curriculum a) the rationale for history as a subject b) internal aspects of history as a school subject c) ways of teaching and learning history d) subject classification and the relationship of history with other subjects which served to verify initial impressions and analysis.
 In addition, data maps were made of individual teacher's responses to these different areas.
 Words and phrases which teachers frequently used were plotted on a data map, which enabled the identification of key concerns and issues.
 More detailed comments which further illuminated teachers' understanding of these words and phrases were then added and connections between then traced.